dreameddeath/couchbase-testing/infrastructure/infrastructure-daemon/README.md

 -------------------
 Zookeeper daemon registering :
 - register a given daemon as itself somewhere in zookeeper
 - provide services to navigate within those information
+- provide a standard proxy to call load balanced services (see AsyncProxyServlet from jetty)
+- allow separation of public (proxy,webapps) and private domain (admin, internal services)

 Architecture :
 - separate the admin part and the business part